dancuba1/motiveapp/README.md

 <img src="media/image24.png" alt="Public Event Page" width="200" height="400"> <img src="media/image23.png" alt="Public Event Page (Add to calendar/save)" width="200" height="400"> </br>

 The Public Event page offers an image, title, location, price and external link for the event.
 The uploader's profile picture is visible which directs to their profile page. </br>
-Users can save an event, publically and/or privately, this will determine whether other users that follow them can view their attendance.
+Users can save an event, publicly and/or privately, this will determine whether other users that follow them can view their attendance.

 ---
 #### :point_right:	Calendar Preview

-At the bottom of the page is the calendar preview, which displays the calendar of the user, from 2 days prior to the event to 2 days after (Horizontally scrollable).
+At the bottom of the page is the calendar preview, which displays the calendar of the user, from 2 days prior to the event to 2 days after (horizontally scrollable).

 ---